Prostaglandin DP2 receptor

-Prostaglandin D2 receptor 2 (DP2 or CRTH2) is a human protein encoded by the PTGDR2 gene and GPR44.
+Prostaglandin D2 receptor 2 (DP2 or CRTH2) is a human protein encoded by the PTGDR2 gene.
 DP2 has also been designated as CD294 (cluster of differentiation 294).
 It is a member of the class of prostaglandin receptors which bind with and respond to various prostaglandins.
-DP2 along with Prostaglandin DP1 receptor are receptors for prostaglandin D2 (PGD2).
+DP2 along with prostaglandin DP1 receptor are receptors for prostglandin D2 (PGD2).
 Activation of DP2 by PGD2 or other cognate receptor ligands has been associated with certain physiological and pathological responses, particularly those associated with allergy and inflammation, in animal models and certain human diseases.

 Gene

 The PTGDR2 gene is located on human chromosome 11 at position q12.2 (i.e. 11q12.2).
 It consists of two introns and three exons and codes for a G protein coupled receptor (GPCR) composed of 472 amino acids.
 DP2, is related to members of the chemotactic factor class of GPCRs, sharing an amino acid sequence identity of 29% with the C5a receptor, Formyl peptide receptor 1, and Formyl peptide receptor 2 receptors.
 DP2 has little or no such amino acid sequence relationship to the eight other Prostanoid receptors (see Eicosanoid receptor#Prostenoid receptors).